Climate Stewards FAQ

-The California Naturalist Program is growing and we want to keep you informed.
-This FAQ page is designed to answer basic questions about the new UC Climate Stewards course.
+UC Environmental Stewards is growing and we want to keep you informed.
+This FAQ page is designed to answer basic questions about the new Climate Stewards course.

-The UC Climate Stewards course the newest offering of the UC California Naturalist Program.
-The mission of the UC Climate Stewards course is to prepare community members to communicate and engage in local efforts to advance community and ecosystem resilience in a changing climate.
+The Climate Stewards course the newest offering of UC Environmental Stewards.
+The mission of the Climate Stewards course is to prepare community members to communicate and engage in local efforts to advance community and ecosystem resilience in a changing climate.
 Our vision is for California to have engaged communities and functioning ecosystems that are resilient in a changing climate.
 Read more here.

-How do I enroll in a UC Climate Stewards course?
+How do I enroll in a Climate Stewards course?